lgpcappiello/lgpcappiello.github.io/research/index.md

 - Nonparametric methods
 - Statistics and mathematics education

-Some of my ongoing projects are in
+Some of my ongoing collaborative projects are in

 - mathematics and statistics education.
 - survey analysis for a physical therapy study.